Raptor: Call of the Shadows: Ports

 In 1999, Mountain King Studios re-released Raptor as a native Windows program.
 The original Windows version of Raptor features slightly improved graphics and audio, force feedback controller support, plus minor changes.
 The game itself remains the same between both versions, and many of the glitches and secrets are retained.
-However when using the keyboard in the Windows version, the player ship's mobility is restricted to half of its normal speed, which makes gameplay much more difficult.
+When using the keyboard in the Windows version, the player ship's mobility is restricted to half of its normal speed, which makes gameplay much more difficult.
 If the player chooses to use the mouse to control their ship, it cannot be moved to the extreme right side of the screen.

 A version of the game, ported by DotEmu, is compatible with Windows XP, Vista, 7, 32 and 64 bit.
-A new version was released on January 13, 2015 on Steam.
-It is based on the previous 2010 Edition, with the addition of achievements and Cloud saving.
+A new version was released on in January 2015 on Steam.
+It is based on the previous 2010 Edition, with the addition of achievements and cloud saving.

-Raptor was released for iOS on December 20, 2010 by BlitWise Productions.
-A Mac version was published through the Mac App Store on January 19, 2011 by DotEmu.
-It is no longer available.
+Raptor was released for iOS in December 2010 by BlitWise Productions.
+A Mac version was published through the Mac App Store in January 2011 by DotEmu and is no longer available.

 There was also at one point a Linux version offered for sale.

 Reception

 Computer Gaming World's Chuck Miller in December 1993 described Raptor as "Apogee's most professional and competent release" since Wolfenstein 3D, with "exceptional" VGA graphics, concluding that "action aficionados will find it a holiday treasure".
 He again praised the game in June 1994, reporting "I have not been as hooked on an action title since Sidewinder" in 1988 and concluding that it was "the best shareware title to arrive since" Doom.
 Scott Miller estimates that the game eventually sold between 80,000 or 90,000 copies.

 The game was reviewed in 1994 in Dragon #208 by Sandy Petersen in the "Eye of the Monitor" column.
 Petersen gave the game 4 out of 5 stars.

+James V. Trunzo reviewed Raptor: Call of the Shadows in White Wolf Inphobia #50 (Dec., 1994), rating it a 4 out of 5 for arcade players and 3 for all others, and stated that "Raptor is very complete for a game of its type.
+It contains a liberal Save feature, context-sensitive Help and a variety of graphic types aside from the main gaming battlefield.
+While I love action/arcade games like Blake Stone, Wolfenstein 3D, Spear of Destiny and Doom, I'm not partial to games such as Raptor that are 95% arcade oriented."

-Gametrailers.com and ScrewAttack have labeled it as one of their "Top Ten 2-D Shooters."
+Gametrailers.com and ScrewAttack have labeled it as one of their "Top Ten 2-D Shooters".